ramonsaraiva/pubg-python/README.md

 # pubg-python

 A python wrapper for the PUBG developer API

-[PUBG Developer API Official Documentation](https://developer.playbattlegrounds.com/docs/en/introduction.html) *This is a MVP and the package is currently under development, please feel free to contribute*
+[PUBG Developer API Official Documentation](https://developer.playbattlegrounds.com/docs/en/introduction.html)

+*This is a MVP and the package is currently under development, please feel free to contribute*

+*Initial version still needs to be uploaded to PyPI*

 ## Usage